An Introduction to Gemology

 The choice of cut can lighten or darken a gem, which will considerably affect both the appearance and the value of the stone.
 The shape, number, and location of facets influence the brilliance of the gem.
 Lapidaries much choose angles for facet cutting carefully.
 They must consider all these factors to minimize the amount of gemstone rough sacrificed to create a beautiful faceted gem.

 Gem identification is the heart of gemology.
-For example, some rubies and garnets are impossible to distinguish by observation, but their physical properties differ considerably.
+For example, some rubies and garnets are impossible to distinguish by their appearance, but their physical properties differ considerably.
 Ruby and garnet crystallography varies greatly.
 While the visible shapes of individual stones may vary, the crystal structures of these gems at the atomic level are distinctive.
-Garnets form in the cubic system, while rubies form in the hexagonal system.
+Garnets form in the isometric or cubic system, while rubies form in the hexagonal system.

 Mineralogical techniques are also used to help identify gemstones.
 Scratch tests, in which various substances are used to scratch an unknown gem, determine hardness.
-A gem’s reaction to acid and even heat can yield important clues to its identity.
-Of course, these destructive tests are not appropriate for cut gems.
+A gem's reaction to acid and even heat can yield important clues to its identity.
+Of course, these destructive tests aren't appropriate for cut gems.

 Scientists have also devised non-destructive tests to identify gemstones.
-They’ve designed instruments to measure the physical and optical properties of gems without damaging them.
+They have designed instruments to measure the physical and optical properties of gems — like specific gravity and refractive index — without damaging them.
 Today, even people without extensive scientific training or expensive laboratory equipment can use these methods for gem identification.